treeowl/compact-sequences/CONTRIBUTING.md

 Note that almost everywhere in this package, we either *must* be lazy or *must* be strict to maintain the desired space and time bounds.
-There isn't a lot of wiggle room.
+There's a little wiggle room in some places, but not terribly much.